nip3o/tddd43/lab1/lab1.md

 ### Question 5
 > How both models can be combined in this application?
 How the combined model can be stored?
-Which parts of the application would you create as rezlations, XML?
+Which parts of the application would you create as relations, XML?
 Justify.

 This is partially answered by Question 4 above.
 A combination of the XML and relation approaches is useful when we have a one-to-many-relation, since we can list the relation for each "many"-object, and refer to the "one"-object by a relation since it per definition is used by multiple related objects.